NREL/HPC/applications/spark/python.md

 $ singularity run \
 	--env PYSPARK_DRIVER_PYTHON=ipython \
 	instance://spark \
-	pyspark --code-examples spark://$(hostname):7077
+	pyspark --master spark://$(hostname):7077
 ```
 Optional: check your environment to ensure that all configuration settings are correct.
-Most importantly, ensure that you connected to the Spark cluster code-examples and are not in local mode.
+Most importantly, ensure that you connected to the Spark cluster master and are not in local mode.
 pyspark prints the connection information during startup.
 For example:
 ```
-Spark context available as 'sc' (code-examples = spark://r2i7n35:7077, app id = app-20221202224041-0000).
+Spark context available as 'sc' (master = spark://r2i7n35:7077, app id = app-20221202224041-0000).
 ```
 You can dump all configuration settings with this command:
 ```